ekianjo/Courserian/README.md

 *  Yad (should be easy to install via most distros' repositories)
 *  Python 2.7 (not tested on other versions)
+*  Coursera-dl

+For coursera-dl there are two ways you can do it:
-*  coursera-dl in the working folder
+*  Put coursera-dl and its dependencies directly in the same working folder as Courserian.
-*  coursera-dl dependencies
+*  OR the easy way to take care of everything for you:

+    sudo pip install coursera-dl

+And then you should be done.

 ## Usage